MarufZak/study-logs/nodejs-design-patterns/README.md

 ![Node.js recipe](./assets/nodejs-recipe.png)

 Node.js ships with very recent versions of V8, which means we can use the most new features with confidence.

+### Native code

+Node.js allows us to reuse components written in C/C++ native code.
+It can be beneficial because with native code we can access lower-level APIs, for example communicating with hardware drivers.
+Although V8 is very fast, it is still a bit slower than native code.
+For CPU-intensive apps, it makes sense to use native code.